jcolomb/gintonic-blog/text/survey_analysis_report2.md

 # Summary

+With the GIN-Tonic tool, we want to provide researchers with a default file organization and file sharing system for research projects, in order to facilitate research collaboration and lab management.
-In contrast to software developers, researchers mostly do not organize their files according to some common standard.
+In contrast to software developers, researchers mostly don't organize their files according to some common standard.
-While data managers propose to design and follow such an organisation, they fail at providing clear recommendations or examples;
+While data managers propose to design and follow such an organisation, they fail at providing clear recommendations or examples to researchers;
 and there is no time specifically assigned to this task in the researcher's work.
 We believe that **providing researchers with a commonly accepted folder tree structure template** could make a huge difference in promoting data management and facilitating research collaboration.
-In this blog, we present the results of an initial survey run in three neuroscientific research consortia ([CRC1315](https://www.biologie.hu-berlin.de/en/gruppenseiten-en/sfb1315), [CRC1158](www.sfb1158.de
+In this blog, we present the results of an initial survey run in three neuroscientific collaborative research centers in Germany ([CRC1315](https://www.biologie.hu-berlin.de/en/gruppenseiten-en/sfb1315), [CRC1158](www.sfb1158.de
-), [CRC135](http://www.allpsych.uni-giessen.de/sfb/)), including a presentation of a new folder structure and its technical **implementation in the GIN-tonic application**.
+), [CRC135](http://www.allpsych.uni-giessen.de/sfb/)), including a presentation of a new folder structure and its technical **implementation in the GIN-Tonic application**.
-Researchers from all research domains are now invited to review this draft in a second survey (run until mid January 2021, LINK).
+Researchers from all research domains and country of origins are now invited to review this draft in a second survey which runs until February 2021, LINK.